REAL ESTATE (REES)

 Credits: 3

-Course Notes: REES 401, 402, 403 and 411 are required courses for the MSRE, degree.
-This course must be passed with a minimum grade of, C" and students must maintain an average GPA of not less, than 3.0.
-All students must have access to a computer and, Microsoft Office software.
-It is strongly recommended that, students complete, prior to the start of this course, the, FARM Excel Training course provided by the real estate, department.
-Enrollment in the course is facilitated by the, Marshall Bennett Institute of Real Estate.
-The training, course can be taken concurrently with the approval of the, executive director.
+Course Notes: REES 401, 402, 403 and 411 are required courses for the MSRE degree.
+This course must be passed with a minimum grade of C" and students must maintain an average GPA of not less than 3.0.
+All students must have access to a computer and Microsoft Office software.
+It is strongly recommended that students complete, prior to the start of this course, the FARM Excel Training course provided by the real estate department.
+Enrollment in the course is facilitated by the Marshall Bennett Institute of Real Estate.
+The training course can be taken concurrently with the approval of the executive director.

-REES 402 - QUANTITATIVE METHODS REES
+REES 402 - QUANTITATIVE METHODS FOR REAL ESTATE

 Credits: 3

-REES 403 - FINANCIAL MODELING FOR REES
+REES 403 - FINANCIAL MODELING FOR REAL ESTATE

 Credits: 3